parcio/julea/doc/object-backend-specs.md

 **Parameters**
 - `backend_data`: The backend containing the object.
 - `backend_object`: The object to acquire metadata from.
-- `modification_time`: Output parameter for the time of the object's most recent modification.
+- `modification_time`: Output parameter for the time of the object’s most recent modification.
-- `size`: Output parameter for the object's size in bytes.
+- `size`: Output parameter for the object’s size in bytes.

-**Failure Conditions**
+**Additional Failure Conditions**
 - the object handle does not resolve to an object

 ### backend_sync